How Much are Custom-Made Shoes?

 Do You Sell Ready-Made Shoes?

 We are not a shoe store, meaning we don’t carry much inventory, just fitting stock.
-In most cases, we special order shoes for clients from catalogs once we have determined the proper size from our fitting stock, and these shoes range from $235-$350 per pair.
+In most cases, we special order shoes for clients from catalogs once we have determined the proper size from our fitting stock, and these shoes range from $180-$350 per pair, with the average price being $250.
 You will pay a premium above retail price to have us provide this service, and it is must be done by appointment.
 We encourage clients to bring shoes for us to alter or to have devices fit into.
 Alterations may be done on shoes you already own or that you purchase from us during your consultation.

 Can you copy a special design in custom footwear?